Blends

 Square Bullet

-Cancer: A tumor cannot be contained if there is insufficient ROX; A cancer patient with sufficient ROX can prevent a tumor from spreading by destroying any metastasized cancer cells.
+Cancer: A tumor cannot be contained if there is insufficient ROX.
+A cancer patient with sufficient ROX can prevent a tumor from spreading by destroying any metastasized cancer cells.

 Square Bullet